-These Keto Barbecue Dry Rub Ribs are tender, juicy, and flavorful and require very little hands on time.
-Simple season and let the heat do the work.
+These Keto Barbecue Dry Rub Ribs are incredibly juicy and fall-apart tender.
+They are seasoned with a homemade barbecue dry rub mix, and then baked to perfection.
+Best of all, they require very little hands on time.
+Simply season and let the heat do the work.

 - Total Time: 2 hours 50 minutes